Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Theoretical impact of RSD on angular homogeneity index

 \subsection{$D_2$ as a function of peculiar velocity dispersion}

-In the present paper we investigate how the systematic errors depend on the choice of angular separation considered in the analysis.
-Specifically, we assess the accuracy of the theoretical model without the FoG effect as a function of \(\theta\).
-We verify that selecting an appropriate minimum angular scale for the fit of the whole $D_2(\theta)$ curve allows the impact of the FoG effect to be minimized, thereby making the contribution of nonlinear effects negligible.
-It is worth to note that in all analyses we are still taking into account the Kaiser effect.
-A key advantage of this approach is that it requires only a minimal number of free parameters for the modeling, simplifying the analysis while maintaining robustness.

-For the sake of illustration Figure.~\ref{fig:d2_th} shows the theoretical angular correlation dimension $D_2 (\theta)$ as a function of angular separation $\theta$ (in degrees) at redshift $z = 0.555$, accounting for the effects of line-of-sight velocity dispersion from $0$ to $600$ km/s.
+For the sake of illustration, Figure.~\ref{fig:d2_th} shows the theoretical angular correlation dimension $D_2 (\theta)$ as a function of angular separation $\theta$ (in degrees) at redshift $z = 0.555$, accounting for the effects of line-of-sight velocity dispersion from $0$ to $600$ km/s.
 Each curve corresponds to a different value of $\sigma_p$, with $\sigma_p=0$ at the bottom and increasing upward to $\sigma_p=600$ km/s.
 Larger peculiar velocity dispersions increase the correlation dimension $D_2 (\theta)$ at small angular scales, driving it closer to the homogeneous value of $2$.
 The horizontal dashed line marks the homogeneity threshold $D_2 = 1.98$.
 The inset panel zooms in on small angular separations $\theta \in [0, 2^\circ] $.

 According to \cite{Ntelis:2017nrj}, pairwise peculiar-velocity dispersion $\sigma_{p}$ for SDSS luminosity galaxies is around $250$ km/s.
 The range of velocity dispersion from $0$ to $600$ km/s is reasonable and well includes the velocity dispersion of SDSS luminosity galaxies.
 This analysis shows that peculiar velocities have a significant scale-dependent impact on $D_2 (\theta)$ on small-degree angular separations.
-However, for angular scales greater than $\theta=1.25$ degree (vertical dashed line), the effect of peculiar velocity dispersions on $D_2 (\theta)$ decreases significantly.
+However, at large angular scales, the effect of peculiar velocity dispersions on $D_2(\theta)$ decreases significantly.
 We also carried out the same test in different redshift bins, and we found that the same conclusion is valid.